ctsuu/Behavioral-Cloning/README.md

 ```
 image_array = utility.lookahead_crop(image_array, 0.34, 0.12)
 ```
 At high speed, the car sometime run into overshooting situation.
 The car make sharp turn, over corrected, make sharp turn to another direction.
 I think apply PID control can correct it.
 Also reduce the speed can help as well.
-I choose an easy solution:
+I choose an easy solution, if the car want to make sharp turn at high speed, reduce the throttle:
 ```
 if abs(float(current_steering_angle)*float(speed)) ==0:
         throttle = 0.3
     else:
         throttle = 0.3*12/abs(float(current_steering_angle)*float(speed))
 ```
+As result, the car can reach top speed 30mph, it also can keep on the track.

 ## Lessons Learned/Reflection

 While the car keep running in the simulator, I can prepare the document for the submission.
 This is the self driving car future we are looking for.
 We need overcome some obstacles: